Mount Kilimanjaro Health Issues

 Hypothermia or exposure is the lowering of the body’s core temperature.
 Once again prevention is the best cause of action.
 The correct equipment and clothing are critical in the prevention of Hypothermia.
 Do not allow your clothing to get wet from either rain or perspiration.

 The treatment of hypothermia is relatively simple.
 Get the victim into a sheltered area as quickly as possible, remove all wet clothing and place the victim inside two or three sleeping bags, preferably with another person to help heat the victim.

 About 55% of the earth’s protective atmosphere is below an altitude of 5000m.
 Far less ultraviolet light is being filtered out, making the sun’s rays much more powerful, which could result in severe sun burning of the skin.
 It is strongly recommended to use a 20+ sun protection cream at lower altitudes, and a total block cream above an altitude of 3000m.
 It is also important to wear dark sunglasses preferably with side panels above 4000m in the daytime and essential when walking through snow or ice.
 Snow blindness can be very painful and will require your eyes to be bandaged for at least 24 hours.

 Any climber who suffers from any cardiac or pulmonary problems should be cautious and should not attempt to climb the mountain unless they have consulted their physician.
 It is strongly recommended that a physical fitness program is followed to prepare yourself physically for the mountain.

 Poor-fitting, new or little-used boots will result in blistering feet.
 Even if boots are only slightly too small, your toes will get bruised, particularly on your descendants.
 It is it therefore also important to keep your toenails short for the climb.
 Developing blisters should be treated immediately as soon as the “hot spot” is felt.
-Remove the boot and cover the area with a zinc oxide tape or something similar.
+Remove the boot and cover the area with zinc oxide tape or something similar.